yuvrajsingh894/Induction-program/README.md

 ## 30th July 2025
 -It was our first day in Guru Nanak dev engineering college.

--The day I waited from some recent days, Our college organized Shabad Kirtan which held in the religious Guruduwara present in the campus.
+-The day I waited from some recent days, Our college organized Shabad Kirtan which held in the religious Guruduwara Sahib present in the campus.

 -In that fresh morning the shabad made us feel more refreshed and filled with love towards God.